Elements-Agency/benjaminjyoung/content/artwork/young-farmhouse/index.md

 ### Inspiration ###

-{{< img src="reference.webp" width="250px" height="188px" class="floatright" gallery="progress" alt="Young Farmhouse Reference Photo" title="Refernece Photo" link="reference.jpg" >}}
+{{< img src="reference.webp" width="250px" height="188px" class="floatright" gallery="progress" alt="Young Farmhouse Reference Photo" title="Reference Photo" link="reference.jpg" >}}

 The subject and inspiration is that of my [family's 1875 brick farmhouse](https://piketownship.net/our-history/).
-It was a house I spent a large part of my childhook in, being babysat my by aunt.
-Even past that, it always stood next to my own home and the center focal point of the frontage to our family's 64 acers of land.
-The fields and forrest you see backset to the house were the woods I grew up in exploring in my childhoos.
+It was a house I spent a large part of my childhood in, being babysat my by aunt.
+Even past that, it always stood next to my own home and the center focal point of the frontage to our family's 64 acres of land.
+The fields and forrest you see backset to the house were the woods I grew up in exploring in my childhood.

 [Buy the Painting >](#purchase)